Semyon Ignatiev

-Semyon Denisovich Ignatiev (Семён Денисович Игнатьев; 14 September 1904 – 27 November 1983) was a Soviet politician, and the last head of the security forces appointed by Joseph Stalin.
+Semyon Denisovich Ignatiev (Семён Денисович Игнатьев; 14 September 1904 – 27 November 1983) was a Soviet politician, and the last head of the secret police appointed by Joseph Stalin.

 Early career

-Ignatiev, the son of a peasant family of Ukrainian ethnicity.
+Ignatiev was the son of a peasant family of Ukrainian ethnicity.
 When he was ten, his parents moved to Uzbekistan, and he learnt to speak Uzbek.
 After the Bolshevik Revolution, he joined Komsomol and became a trade union organiser in Bukhara and an engineer, joined the Communist Party in 1926.
 For most of his career, he was a discreet regional apparatchik in the border republics of the USSR.
-In 1934-38, he worked in the central party apparatus in Moscow, but received sudden promotion in 1938, as a result of the Great Purge, when he was appointed First Secretary of the communist party in the Buryat ASSR.
-He was subsequently First Secretary in the Bashkir ASSR, in 1944-46, and served in senior party posts in the Dagestan ASSR, and Uzbekistan.
+In 1934–1938, he worked in the central party apparatus in Moscow, but received sudden promotion in 1938, as a result of the Great Purge, when he was appointed First Secretary of the communist party in the Buryat ASSR.
+He was subsequently First Secretary in the Bashkir ASSR, in 1944–1946, and served in senior party posts in the Dagestan ASSR, and Uzbekistan.
 In May or June 1946, he was summoned to Moscow to act as an inspector of party organisations, on the recommendation of Nikolai Patolichev, who had taken over as a party secretary.
 In March 1947, he was appointed a secretary of the communist party of Belorussia, responsible for agriculture, but was removed early in 1950, and posted to Uzbekistan.